tjworks/tapdata-docs-en/docs/troubleshooting/error-and-solutions.md

 **Solution**: Adjust the Oracle's undo size.
 If adjustment is not possible temporarily, reduce the number of concurrent synchronization tasks on this database and retry.

-### ORA-01325, archive log mode must be enabled to build into the logstream
+### ORA-01325, archive log mode must be enabled to build into the log stream

 **Scenario**: This error occurs when Oracle is used as the source and incremental data synchronization fails.